 Predators can fall under the following categories:

 Carnivorous predators kill and eat their prey.
-They include large animals such as lion and tiger.
+They include large animals such as the lion and tiger.
 Each carnivore has its own mode of feeding, from sea otters feeding on sea stars to blue whales feeding on zooplankton and small marine animals.

 These include animals such as cows, buffaloes, goat, sheep, deer, that consume plants and plant products.

 These predators live in the body of the host and derive nutrients from its body for survival and reproduction.
 In this, the host suffers a loss of energy but is not always killed.

 Also read: Food Web

-Predators adapt in the following ways in order to attack the prey:
+Predators adapt in the following ways in order to attack and catch their prey:

 - The predators use camouflage that helps them to hide from the prey so that they can make a sudden attack.
-This also prevents them from any dangerous defences a predator might have.
+This also prevents them from any dangerous defence mechanism a predator might have.

-- Their mechanical adaptations such as sharp teeth, claws, thick skin and superior speed and strength help them to take over the prey.
+- Their mechanical adaptations such as sharp teeth, claws, thick skin and faster speed and superior strength help them to take over the prey.

 Following are some of the examples of predators:

-The large predators have special adaptations that help them to kill their prey with minimal damage to the.
+The large predators have special adaptations to kill their prey.
 Polar bear, killer whales and great white sharks are some of the large predators found on earth.

 The polar bear largely feeds on seals.
 The killer whales eat seals, sea lions, fish, etc. The great white sharks are the most dangerous ocean predator and feed on almost every organism.

 Small predators do not cause mass destruction.
-For eg., sea stars feed largely on various types of shellfish.
-The ladybug is the smallest predator that feeds on plant-eating insects called aphids.
+E.g. sea stars feed largely on various types of shellfish.
+The ladybug is the smallest predator that feeds on aphids.

 Other predators include lion, tiger, bear, wolf, leopard, dogs, snakes, crocodiles, etc.

 Also Read: Carnivores And Herbivores

 To know more about predators, its types and examples, keep visiting BYJU’S website.